SitiHajarJayady/custom-registration-page/README.md

   - Country

 - **Validation Rules & Restrictions**
-  - Invalid or mismatched information (e.g., incorrect name or ID) will result in forfeiture of the assigned queue number
   - Only **one registration per NRIC/Passport Number** is allowed
   - **Children below 12 years old are not eligible to register**
   - Email address must be valid and accessible, as the queue number is sent via email